jasontaylordev/CleanArchitecture/README.md

 # Clean Architecture

-Clean Architecture Solution Template for Angular 8 and .NET Core 3.0.
+This is a solution template for creating a Single Page App (SPA) with Angular 8 and ASP.NET Core 3 following the principles of Clean Architecture.